Is becoming a mammalogist right for me?

 There are several certifications and training programs that can enhance your skills and credibility in the field.
 Here are some options to consider:

-- Wildlife Biologist Certification: The Wildlife Society offers certification programs for wildlife biologists, including the Certified Wildlife Biologist (CWB) and Associate Wildlife Biologist (AWB) designations.
-While not specific to mammalogy, these certifications demonstrate your expertise in wildlife biology and can be valuable for career advancement.
+- Wildlife Biologist Certification: The Wildlife Society offers certification for wildlife biologists, including Certified Wildlife Biologist (CWB) and Associate Wildlife Biologist (AWB) designations.
+These credentials, while not specific to mammalogy, demonstrate expertise in wildlife science and can support career growth.

-- GIS (Geographic Information Systems) Certification: Geographic Information Systems are commonly used in mammalogy for mapping habitat distributions, tracking animal movements, and conducting spatial analyses.
-Consider earning a certification in GIS to enhance your technical skills and make yourself more competitive in the job market.
+- GIS (Geographic Information Systems) Certification: GIS skills are valuable in mammalogy for mapping habitats, tracking animal movements, and conducting spatial analyses.
+Earning GIS certification can improve your technical abilities and employability.

-- Animal Handling and Capture Training: If you plan to work with live mammals in research or conservation projects, consider completing training programs in animal handling, capture techniques, and chemical immobilization.
-These skills are essential for conducting field studies and ensuring the safety of both researchers and animals.
+- Animal Handling and Capture Training: If working directly with live mammals in research or conservation, specialized training in animal handling, capture methods, and chemical immobilization is essential for both safety and compliance with ethical standards.